Overview

 Tower Grove Connector

 The City is building a brand-new, high-quality bikeway from Tower Grove Park to Cortex.
-This bike path, which will connect to the Brickline Greenway, will be at sidewalk level and protected from traffic by a curb and landscaping.
+This bike path, which will connect to the Brickline Greenway, is a the sidewalk level and protected from traffic by a curb and landscaping.

 The project, which includes dedicated signals for bike traffic, will also add pedestrian crossing signals, ADA improvements, raised mid-block crosswalks on Tower Grove Avenue, as well as a simplification of the five-way intersection at Tower Grove Avenue, Vandeventer Avenue, and Central Industrial Drive.

-Construction on phase one is expected to begin in 2024 and will likely take one year.
-Construction on phase two is expected to begin in 2026 and will likely take less than a year.
+Construction on phase one began in 2025, and construction on phase two is expected to begin in late 2026 and will likely take less than a year.
 The combined project will cost about $15 million.

 Jefferson/Parnell Avenue Reconstruction